 The Death Benefit Return of Premium Guarantee is equal to your Purchase Payments (the "Purchase Payment base"), reduced proportionally for all withdrawals, but not including amounts applied to pay Early Withdrawal Charges.
-The Death Benefit Return of Premium Guarantee is not reduced by Daily Charges.

 The reduction in your Purchase Payment base for withdrawals will be in the same proportion that your Account Value was reduced on the date of the withdrawal.
 A proportional reduction in your Purchase Payment base could be larger than the dollar amount of your withdrawal.